-- Collaborate with district numeracy Intervention teachers to train-in and learn about Numeracy Benchmarks and understand how to incorporate into grades 9-12 for identified students - Develop a numeracy intervention program for identified students; for 2021-22 concentrate on grade 9s categories A-G/K - Adjudications provided for students as per their support plans - · Targeted numeracy intervention for identified students - Support provided during support blocks LA, LAR, EAL, alternate
+- Collaborate with district numeracy Intervention teachers to train-in and learn about Numeracy Benchmarks and understand how to incorporate into grades 9-12 for identified students - Develop a numeracy intervention program for identified students; for 2023-24 a targeted intervention block for students struggling with Math skills - Adjudications provided for students as per their support plans - Targeted numeracy intervention for identified students - Support provided during support blocks LA, LAR, EAL, alternate

-Reintroduce Final Exams across the Math courses at Sardis.
+Reintroduce Final Exams across the Math courses at Sardis, preparing students for programs beyond graduation.

-- Evaluate the level of required homework/Quizzes/Exams - Allow for flexibility for struggling students. - Allocate time at the end of each semester for Final Exam Preparation.
+- Re-evaluate the level of required homework/Quizzes/Exams - Allow for flexibility for struggling students. - Allocate time at the end of each semester for Final Exam Preparation.

-Pinpoint key components and big ideas in competency-based curriculum to reintroduce courses and re-adapt curriculum across all grades where learning was affected by Covid schedule changes or natural disasters.
+Pinpoint key components and big ideas in competency-based curriculum.

-- Collectively, as departments, identify the most important ideas in each unit in each course (ie 'Need to knows') - Reintroduce topics deemed essential for further learning - Structure lessons and units efficiently to provide the least amount of strain to students returning to 4-block system.
+- Collectively, as departments, identify the most important ideas in each unit in each course (ie 'Need to knows') - Reintroduce topics deemed essential for further learning where there are gaps from previous years of Covid or natural disasters